Security governance: It’s all a matter of organization

 Growing numbers of statutory and regulatory requirements

 The trend toward automated driving is also making vehicle cybersecurity the focus of statutory and regulatory initiatives.
 Owing particularly to the issue’s safety relevance, efforts are being made to ensure that vehicle type approval will soon be dependent on meeting statutory requirements for automotive security.

-One of the most important activities in this context is the TF-SC/OTA mentioned above and its draft UN regulation .
+One of the most important activities in this context is the TF-CS/OTA mentioned above and its draft UN regulation .
 Furthermore, starting this year, the European Union’s recently enacted Delegated Regulation on the deployment and operational use of cooperative intelligent transport systems (C-ITS) regulates how connected vehicles should communicate with each other in a way that is secure .
 There are also national initiatives: in the US Congress, for example, the SELF DRIVE Act [8 or the AV START Act expired without being approved, but it is expected that similar bills will be introduced and enacted very soon.
 At the state level, however, the California senate passed the Security of Connected Devices bill (SB-327) in August 2018 .
 Automotive manufacturers and suppliers that operate in numerous markets worldwide simultaneously will thus have to deal not just with globally coordinated legislation, but also with local legal requirements.